Lorenzo Sewell: Politics

-Sewell does not shy away from politics.
-"The gospel message is a political message.
-The Bible is a political book.
-From Genesis to Revelations, we see that the Bible is a political book.
-It is impossible to be politically neutral."
+Sewell is a pro-Trump political activist who has stated that "it is impossible to be politically neutral," arguing that the Bible is inherently a political book "from Genesis to Revelations."

+Sewell has made a number of controversial statements.
+He has stated that while "not every Democrat is a demon," the Democratic platform is "demonic."
+He has also expressed opposition to LGBTQ rights and diversity, equity, and inclusion initiatives.

 Sewell attributed Trump's cultural awareness and cultural intelligence in his willingness to speak to black communities for why Black voters gravitated toward Trump in the 2024 election.
 Leading into the election, Sewell hosted "Get out the vote" events, prayed at rallies for Trump and attended numerous campaign roundtables of faith leaders and pro-Trump conservative Christian rallies.

 Besides his campaign events with Trump, Sewell was also critical of Trump's opponent, Kamala Harris.
 When Harris stopped in Michigan for a livestream event hosted by Oprah Winfrey, Sewell criticized the Democratic candidate, and questioned where she had been in supporting Detroit over the past four years (while serving as Vice President).
 He called her visit 'irrelevant', and a superficial attempt to gain support among black voters rather than addressing the city's long-standing issues, especially in the school system where he said approximately 80% of the students cannot read.

 "Detroit was voted the neediest city in America in 2021 in terms of access to health care, home values and crime during her time as vice president."

 Sewell was critical of Bishop Mariann Budde's homily at the interfaith prayer service held at the Washington National Cathedral after the presidential inauguration.
 Budde asked the new President in the name of our God to have mercy on "the people in our country who are scared now," specifically citing the LGBTQ+ communities, immigrants, and refugees fleeing from war in their countries.
 Sewell called it "theological malpractice on every angle," and stated that "there is nowhere in Scripture that we see that a leader would stand up without God's permission and speak to someone who is in authority."